-Promote development of international legal frameworks for cooperation, focused on the elaboration of norms and principles that balance measures for greater security and protection against cybercrime with the protection of basic human right of freedom of expression, as well as the right of access to communication.
+Use, promote and develop international [legal] frameworks [(legal or other)]for cooperation, and regulation focused on the elaboration of norms and principles that promote mutually reinforcing goals of greater security and protection in the use of ICT. [against cybercrime cyber-attacks/ malicious cyber activity and the protection of universal human rights, - [in particular , the right to education , to development, to culture, to religious freedom, and the rights of to freedom of expression, access to information and privacy, ]as well as the right of along with the right of access to communication/ICT without discrimination. ]

-Support greater development of international standards for security; encourage adoption of and adherence to such standards by the industry and by users.
-Assist developing and least developed countries to participate in global standards development bodies and processes.
+Support greater development and implementation of international standards for security; encourage their adoption and to their adherence.
+Assist developing and least devloped countries to participate in global standards development bodies and processes.

-Encourage and strengthen support for the establishment of national and regional Computer Incident Response Teams and regional and international coordination among them, for real-time incident handling and response, especially for protecting national critical infrastructures including information infrastructure.
+Encourage and strengthen support for the establishment of [authorized]national and regional Computer Incident Response Teams (CIRTs) for incident management and regional and international coordination among them, for real-time handling and response of incidents, especially for national critical infrastructures, including information infrastructure.
+[Also, promote collaboration among CIRTs at the regional and global level by encouraging their participation in regional and global projects and organizations.]

-Continue to encourage the building of a “culture of cybersecurity” at the national, regional and international levels through awareness raising and training, especially for the general public - providing assistance to developing and least developed countries in this regard.
+Continue to encourage the building of a “culture of cybersecurity [in the use of ICTs]” at the national, regional and international levels through [public-private partnerships], awareness raising and training, especially for the general public - providing assistance to developing and least developed countries in this regard.